alibadawi25/undercover/README.md

 ## 🎮 What is Undercover?

-Undercover is a modern web application that enhances real-life social deduction games like **Spy**, **Mafia**, and **Undercover**.
+Undercover is a modern web application that enhances real-life social deduction games like **Spy**and **Mafia**.
 We don't replace the fun of in-person gaming – we enhance it by providing digital tools that make setup quick, fair, and seamless.

 ### 🎯 Perfect For: